astroash/ws-error-handling-for-users/README.md

 - validating data on the frontend
 - handling errors on our server _to inform our users_

-## Displaying error messages
+## Displaying error messages 🚨
 Displaying errors on your website allows users to know what went wrong.
 This might be because:
 - their input is invalid
 - the action they have attempted did not work

-If you go to `views/index.hbs` you can see the form that has been created for users to input information.
+If you go to `views/home.hbs` you can see the form that has been created for users to input information.
 Each input is followed by an error icon that is `hidden` by default.
-There is also an error paragraph at the bottom of the form that is `hidden`.
+There is also an error paragraph at the bottom of the form that is currently empty.

-In `main.js` an event listener has been added to the "First Name" input box.
+In `main.js` an event listener has been added to the "Full Name" input box.
 Front end validation is being used to check if this contains no numbers and special characters on `blur`.

 _NB: did you know on `blur` is an event type for when elements go out of focus.
 You can find out more about [different event types in MDNs docs](https://developer.mozilla.org/en-US/docs/Web/Events)_

 Go to localhost:3000 and test the "Full Name" input box to see how this works
-### Challenge One
+### 🌟 Challenge One 🌟
 Using the starting code as an example, create error messages for the other 3 input boxes.

-## Front End Validation
+## Front End Validation 💻
-Validation is useful as it allows us to check that the correct data types are being submitted to our server.
+Validation is useful as it allows us to check that the correct types of data are being submitted to our server.
 So far we are displaying errors to tell users if any information that have entered in invalid, however they are still able to submit the form.

-### Challenge Two
+### 🌟 Challenge Two 🌟
 Overwrite the submit button on the form so that you can handle when the data is submitted.
-Only allow users to submit the information if is passes your validation checks.
+Only allow users to submit the information if it passes your validation checks.
+You may want to refactor some of your checks into functions so that they can be used in both the on `blur` event listers and the form submission.

 If you are comfortable with promises, you can you `fetch` to make a call to your server.